shriphani/india_in_data_web/content/post/new_ladakh_geojson.md

 draft: false
 ---

+_We release a preliminary GeoJSON for the newly created Ladakh Union Territory.
+This resource is still being developed so no claims can be made about its accuracy._

 There is a change in India's internal geography - two new union territories are now added to the map.
 We put together this geojson quickly with 2 data
 sources: (i) [Natural Earth](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-0-breakaway-disputed-areas/) for the polygons